mity/theme-explorer/README.md

 ## License

-The tool is covered with GNU General Public License version 2 or (at your option) any later version.
-Refer to the file COPYING for more details.
+Theme Explorer is covered with MIT license, see the file `LICENSE.md`.

 ## System requirements